aframevr/aframe/docs/core/component.md

 ### `.tick(time, timeDelta)`

-A-Frame calls `.tick()` is every single tick or frame in the render loop of the scene.
+A-Frame calls `.tick()` every single tick or frame in the render loop of the scene.
 Expect it to run on the order of 60 to 120 times per second.
 A-Frame passes into `.tick()` the global uptime of the scene (milliseconds) and the time difference since the last frame.